 10. Do you think you need to keep eating that?

 Please don’t be my food police.
 Because what I’m likely going to do is put the food away, die of shame right now, then come back and binge on it later.

 Better Statement: Everything okay?
 Do you want to talk?
 (If not– let it go)

 11. Why is it taking so long for you to get over this?

 Because recovery is a long process.
 These patterns and habits and coping mechanisms have been formed for the past (10,20,30,40,50) years… and I have to actively work to change them.
 And I’m frustrated with myself.
 When you’re frustrated with me, it’s even worse.
 I just need your encouragement to keep going.
 I need your love and support, but most of all, I need your patience.

 - How can I support you?

 - What do you think you need?

-> - Should we go talk to someone together?
-(Like a Licensed couples counselor who specializes in treating eating disorders).
+- Should we go talk to someone together?

-> - It’s okay if you fall down—everyone falls down, you’re human.
+- It’s okay if you fall down—everyone falls down, you’re human.